L-stal/SQLmini/ReadMe.md

 ## Description
 A smal console app made in C# that uses Postgress as a database.
-Lets the user manipulate hours and projects using the console application , also lets the user and new projects and persons in to the database.
+Lets the user manipulate hours and projects using the console application , also lets the user add new projects and persons in to the database.

 ### Key Features